-CMC’s Transitional Housing Program is the only housing program in Cedar Rapids that serves unaccompanied women in a trauma-informed, female responsive environment, meaning all aspects of the program are designed to meet the unique needs of women.
+CMC’s Women’s Services is the only housing program in Cedar Rapids that serves unaccompanied women in a trauma-informed, female responsive environment, meaning all aspects of the program are designed to meet the unique needs of women.
 The program can house up to 15 women at a time, and residents may stay in the program up to two years.
 The Catherine McAuley Center adheres to fair housing guidelines.

-Group learning is a central part of the Transitional Housing Program.
+Group learning is a central part of the Women’s Services program.
 Groups may be therapeutic or skill-building in nature and are facilitated by CMC staff, alumni, and/or community partners.
 The purpose is to empower residents to identify and use their strengths, be exposed to activities that help them discover the people they can become, and decrease the barriers to stability that they face.
 Topics of past groups include cooking, gardening, self-esteem, yoga, and writing class.

-The Transitional Housing section is currently under construction.
+The Women’s Services section is currently under construction.
 More information to come soon!